day8/re-frame-10x/docs/HyperlinkedInformation/README.md

-This directory holds help documents accessed directly from the UI.

-The `re-frame-trace` UI contains various (helpful) hyperlinks which point to documents kept within this directory.
+The `re-frame-trace` UI contains hyperlinks to the various documents in this directory.
+Within the UI, these hyperlinks have text like "guide me to greatness" and "why?", which indicates the purpose of the docs herein.